top of page

 1. Fundamental science

-This document proposes a fundamental—scientific—approach towards a profound understanding of natural intelligence and natural language based on the Laws of Nature.
+This document proposes a fundamental—scientific—approach towards a profound understanding of natural intelligence and natural language based on the laws of nature.

 1.1.
 Fundamental truth